We regularly update our Privacy Notice; it was last updated in May 2018.

 The right to object to certain types of processing

-You have the right to object to certain types of processing of your personal information.
+You have the right to object to certain types of processing of your personal data.
 If you object to the processing of your information and there is a legal reason why we cannot comply we'll provide an explanation.

 The right to ask for your data to be sent to another organisation (data portability)